S1D1T1/metaDataBot/README.md

 ### Usage

 Bot can respond to all images, or none, or just on request.
 It can post just the image prompts, or their full list of parameters.
-It also works via DM - DM an image to get its parameters.
+It also works via DM - DM the bot an image to get its parameters.
 You can summon the bot with @ParamPeek to see parameters of the most recently posted image in a channel.
 type `exifbot help` to see its commands

 >exifbot help